 The lens aperture iris diaphragm has nine rounded blades that provide a pleasant bokeh for shallow depth of field shots.
 Low light performance is good with the maximum wide aperture of F2.8 available throughout the zoom range.
 Though not fully weatherproof, the Tamron 28-75mm F/2.8 boasts moisture-resistant construction with environmental seals located at the lens mount area and other critical locations to prevent infiltration of moisture and/or raindrops.

 Small, lightweight and compact, this is a perfect lens for the videographer-on-the-go.
 Its autofocus features are not as robust as the higher-end zoom lenses but it more than makes up for that with its affordability.
-For $500, this is a perfect entry point for a filmmaker looking to get a bit more serious about the craft.
+This is a perfect entry point for a filmmaker looking to get a bit more serious about the craft.

 - Great image quality